click play button... "The Sound of Silence"

 Pucker Factor is not just about a train or a child—it’s about impact, about how the world hits us when we’re still open.
 It reminds us of what it felt like to feel everything all at once.

-"I Forgive All"
+"I Forgive it All"

 5:15am . . .
 The 42nd Street–Bryant Park/Fifth Avenue station-